Getting started with the Anxiety Disorders Clinic

 ADC's treatment is:

-• Proven and backed by 35 years of research
+Proven and backed almost 40 years of research

 Excessive anxiety is a very common difficulty.
 The clinic provides time-limited cognitive behavioural treatments for adults (18+) with specific anxiety and depressive disorders.
 However, some anxiety difficulties are best treated by other types of therapy that are not provided at our clinic.